 Ultimately your qualifications are your secret weapon in negotiating, so use your 320 hour TEFL course or years of experience to your advantage.
 It’s the worst feeling when you realize you are being paid the same as others with lower qualifications and experience!

 Finally, you need to give yourself an “out” in case you need to break your contract.
 Try to push for clauses in the contract that benefit you in case you suddenly need to head home or if a better offer comes your way before completing the contract.

 The primary thing to push for is a clause that states that the school will not cancel your visa and residence permit should you need to quit with reasonable notice in advance.
 This is particularly important with training centers, where classes go year-round and there is no “semester” time period.

-Believe it or not, finding a job teaching English in China is really easy!
+Believe it or not, finding a job to teach English in China in 2023 is really easy!
 If you follow the steps outlined in this article, you’ll be better able to:

 - Prepare yourself to land the right job

 - Find the best school and job avaiable

 - Determine which jobs are NOT good for you

 Once you start to teach, you’ll enjoy all the benefits of living in China (just remember that you still have to pay US taxes as an English teacher in China).